(Updated Aug 2., 2018 to include Ioniq PHEV information.)

 Ioniq Hybrid and EV vs Prius, Bolt and More

-Size-wise, the Ioniq Hybrid offers 5 cubic feet more passenger cabin volume than the Prius (96 cu. ft. vs 91 cu. ft.) and an equal 27 cubic feet of cargo space in a package that is almost 3 inches shorter, 2.5 inches wider and an inch lower than the Prius.
+Size-wise, all three Ioniqs offer 5 cubic feet more passenger cabin volume than the Prius (96.2 cu. ft. vs 91 cu. ft.) in a package that is almost 3 inches shorter, 2.5 inches wider and an inch lower.

 Ioniq pricing for the hybrid models starts with the 58 mpg Ioniq Blue, at $2,535 less than the 52 mpg base Prius Two – and the Blue is $3,015 less than the 56 mpg Prius Two Eco.